 - Communication.
-If you split the network into isolated sectors, each of them becomes a de facto separate blockchain.
+If you split the network into isolated sectors, each becomes a de facto separate blockchain.
 Users and decentralized applications in one shard will only be able to communicate with users and applications in another by using a specific communication protocol.

 Ethereum offers a solution to this problem that uses random sampling.
-Shard protocols are randomly assigned to different sections in order to confirm block authentication.
-This was made possible by the network’s switch to the proof-of-stake consensus method.
+Shard protocols are randomly assigned to different sections to confirm block authentication.
+This was made possible by the network's switch to the proof-of-stake consensus method.